ErikHen/PictureRenderer.Optimizely/README.md

 }
 ```
 ## Focal point
-Add a string field/property on your Image content model, and name it "ImageFocalPoint".
+Add a string field on your Image content model, and name it "ImageFocalPoint".
 <br>Focal point coordinates should be in the format &lt;x value&gt;|&lt;y value&gt;.
 The values range from 0-1 (ex:
 0|0 = left top corner, 0.5|0.5 = center of image).
 <br>Possible to use together with [ImagePointEditor](https://github.com/ErikHen/ImagePointEditor)